Bettina Pruckmayr Award for Human Rights

 A call for nominations goes out to the campus community every Spring, and nominations can be submitted to the Human Rights Institute.

 Please find the nomination form and instructions here.
-Nominations for the 2014 graduating class are due on Tuesday, April 1.
-Nomination forms should be submitted to Ian M. Kysel, Dash/Muse Fellow, in Williams Library 351 or by email to firstname.lastname@example.org.
-Forms may also be dropped off to McDonough 171, Office of Student Life.
+Nominations for the 2015 graduating class are due on April 1.
+Nomination forms should be submitted to Ian M. Kysel, Dash/Muse Fellow, in Williams Library 351 or by email to email@example.com.